EVERY AUGUST…

 Lodging

-The camp provides basic bunkhouse accommodations - rustic, one step up from tent camping.
+Camp provides basic bunkhouse accommodations - rustic, one step up from tent camping.
 We will be sleeping in bunk houses without electricity.
 The windows to the bunk houses are screens.
 Guests will sleep on the bottom bunks.

 There are 7 bunk houses in total: 6 of them have four beds and one of them has six beds.
 You bring your own bedding - a sleeping bag and pillow will suffice.
 You are provided a clean fitted sheet on your twin-sized bed.